seanliu9/home/index.md

     </div>
     <div class="timeline-details">
       <ul>
-        <li>Support professors in delivering the data and visual analytics (CSE 6242) course to 1,200+ students by writing and grading assignments and coordinating communication with students</li>
+        <li>Support professors in delivering the data and visual analytics (CSE 6242) course to 1,200+ students by writing and grading assignments, assisting students with group projects, and coordinating course-wide communications</li>
-        <li>Conduct weekly office hours to provide guidance to students in data science skills and technologies, including data processing and visualization, big data tools, and machine learning</li>
+        <li>Conduct weekly office hours to provide guidance to students in data science skills and technologies, including data cleaning and visualization, big data tools, and machine learning</li>
       </ul>
     </div>
   </div>